matghazaryan/DMNetworking/README.md

 * Error JSON response
 * Error Object response
 * Error LiveData response
+* Fake json response if server-side not available
 * No internet connection handling

 If you don't know about [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) I suggest to read about this.